 A vasospasm is a sudden constriction (or narrowing) of the blood vessels.
 A nipple vasospasm may be triggered by a breastfeeding baby in a shallow latch and it can also be connected with Raynaud’s phenomenon (a condition affecting blood supply).
 Nipple vasospasm can also be associated with deep breast and muscle pain—a condition referred to as Mammary Constriction Syndrome.
 This article looks at the symptoms, causes and possible treatments for easing nipple vasospasm.

 - White nipples—nipple tips may look white (blanched) after a feed or mothers may notice other colour changes in their nipples

 - Painful nipples—the pain is often described as burning, stabbing or itching and may be felt a short time after breastfeeding or in between feeds.
-Some mothers may also feel shooting pains deep in the breast.

 - Sore nipples—nipple vasospasm is associated with misshapen nipples and sore nipples.